RVing with senior dogs can present unique challenges. If your dog has mobility issues, an RV dog ramp might be a great solution!

 And it folds in half, clips closed, and has a carry handle, so storing it when we’re ready to hit the road isn’t a problem.

 An added benefit is that this portable dog ramp is just 15 inches wide.
-That gave us enough space to walk up and down the steps alongside the ramp when it was set up.
+That gave us enough space to walk up and down the steps alongside the portable ramp when it was set up.
 But, with a weight capacity of 250 pounds, the ramp could easily hold Buster and me at the same time.

 Stairs Make It Easier To Use A Dog Ramp In Your Motorhome

-One of our long-time friends and fellow pet travelers, Chris A., shared their experience using a folding stairs in combination with a dog ramp to make getting in and out of their coach easier for their dog, Treata.
+One of our long-time friends and fellow pet owners and travelers, Chris A., shared their experience using a folding stairs in combination with a dog ramp to make getting in and out of their coach easier for their dog, Treata.
 It’s such a great idea, I asked her to share it with all of you!
 Here’s what she said:

 Helping Treata

 When our dog Treata was diagnosed with an extruded disc in her spine which resulted in surgery, we were told from that day forward she should avoid steps as much as possible.
 Traveling in a motorhome presented a problem, especially since the door of our coach sits 31” up from the ground!
-Also, the steps getting in and out of the motorhome were narrow and steep, which lead us to research various ideas to remedy our new life situation.Â
+Also, the steps getting in and out of the motorhome were narrow and steep, which led us to research various ideas to remedy our new life situation.

 Given the height of our coach, the angle of the dog ramps available would be too steep for Treata to use.
 Additionally, we wanted to be able to leave the ramp up all the time, and with the motorhome steps being so narrow didn’t want to have to try to navigate the ramp ourselves.
 Our search led us to RV-CO.com.
 They offered aluminum, collapsible RV stairs and decks that seemed to be just the fit for us.